iTwin/itwinjs-core/common/api/imodeljs-common.api.md

     handleOpenApiDescriptionRequest(_req: HttpServerRequest, res: HttpServerResponse): void;
     handleOperationGetRequest(req: HttpServerRequest, res: HttpServerResponse): Promise<void>;
     handleOperationPostRequest(req: HttpServerRequest, res: HttpServerResponse): Promise<void>;
-    abstract info: OpenAPIInfo;
+    // Warning: (ae-incompatible-release-tags) The symbol "info" is marked as @public, but its signature references "OpenAPIInfo" which is marked as @internal abstract info: OpenAPIInfo;
     isTimeout(code: number): boolean;
-    // Warning: (ae-forgotten-export) The symbol "RpcOpenAPIDescription" needs to be exported by the entry point imodeljs-common.d.ts readonly openAPIDescription: RpcOpenAPIDescription;
+    // Warning: (ae-incompatible-release-tags) The symbol "openAPIDescription" is marked as @public, but its signature references "RpcOpenAPIDescription" which is marked as @internal readonly openAPIDescription: RpcOpenAPIDescription;
     pathPrefix: string;
     // (undocumented)
     preserveStreams: boolean;
     readonly requestType: typeof WebAppRpcRequest;
-    // Warning: (ae-forgotten-export) The symbol "OpenAPIParameter" needs to be exported by the entry point imodeljs-common.d.ts abstract supplyPathParametersForOperation(_operation: RpcOperation): OpenAPIParameter[];
+    // Warning: (ae-incompatible-release-tags) The symbol "supplyPathParametersForOperation" is marked as @public, but its signature references "OpenAPIParameter" which is marked as @internal abstract supplyPathParametersForOperation(_operation: RpcOperation): OpenAPIParameter[];
 }